rmrsk/EBGeometry/Docs/Sphinx/source/ImplemBVH.rst

 Constructing a BVH is done by

 *  Creating a root node and providing it with the geometric primitives.
-*  Partitioning the BVH by providing.
+*  Partitioning the BVH by providing a partitioning function.

 The first step is usually a matter of simply constructing the root node using the following constructor: